-What is Political Risk?
+What Is Political Risk?

-It's important to note that political risks aren't always well-defined risks - in many cases they may just be rumors with little or no substance behind them.
+It's important to note that political risks aren't always well-defined—in many cases, the risks may be rumors with little or no substance behind them.
 International investors must, therefore, keep an eye on the news rather than just looking at just performance data to manage these risks.

 The Impact of Political Risk

-A rise in political risks has a variety of impacts on a country and companies operating within its borders.
-While the most noticeable impact is a decline in equity prices, many countries facing higher political risk factors experience reduced foreign direct investment, which can prove destabilizing.
+A rise in political risk has a variety of impacts on a country and companies operating within its borders.
+While the most noticeable impact is a decline in equity prices, many countries facing higher political risk factors experience reduced foreign direct investment (FDI), which can prove destabilizing.

 These issues may also affect other asset classes.
-For example, slower economic growth could impact a country or company's ability to repay its debts, which could impact the bond markets.
+For example, sudden slower economic growth could impact a country or company's ability to repay its debts, which could impact the bond markets.

 Managing Political Risk

 The first step in managing political risk is understanding that these risks are often worth taking in order to maintain a diversified portfolio.
 Even if you keep all of your investments in the U.S., you are still exposed to decisions made in Washington D.C.

 Investors should maintain a diversified portfolio in order to avoid any specific political risk significantly impacting the overall portfolio.
 Diversification should include hedging the risk that is inherent to international investments.